aparna301002/onlinefood/README.md

-# onlinefood
+		SIMPLE FOOD WEB PAGE

-This project is straightforward online food web page created with HTML, CSS, JavaScript.
+This project is a basic online food web page creates with html,css and java script.
+It provides users with a platform to order the food into the cart.

+TECHNOLOGIES USED:

+FRONTEND: html,css,javascript